MasonLJ/mangaclassifier/README.md

 # Manga Classifier

-Manga Classifier is python machine learing application using pytorch.
+Manga Classifier is python machine learning application using pytorch.
 The main basis for classifying the manga is a convolutional neural network.
 After the model was trained a website was created to deploy the model in order to check to see how pytorch deploys models.

 ## Usage